 Each neighbourhood area will also include dedicated schools officers to deliver sessions on topics such as antisocial behaviour, cyber security, online abuse and bullying, along with other topics that are of specific interest or relevance to that area.

-Of our structure, Chief Constable Craig Guildford said: "By moving to a more geographically-focused local policing model provides us with the opportunity for our officers in neighbourhoods, response and local investigations to work more closely together and more effectively to tackle those issues of most concern to our communities as identified in the Police and Crime Commissioner’s Police and Crime Plan.
+Of our structure, former Chief Constable Craig Guildford said: "By moving to a more geographically-focused local policing model provides us with the opportunity for our officers in neighbourhoods, response and local investigations to work more closely together and more effectively to tackle those issues of most concern to our communities as identified in the Police and Crime Commissioner’s Police and Crime Plan.
 This reinforces our commitment to neighbourhood-based policing.

 “We are also now additionally able to have dedicated officers looking into priority areas, such as knife crime and rural crime, and supports the pledge made by myself and the Police and Crime Commissioner to continue increasing the number of police constables for Nottinghamshire."